kvz/deprecated/addon-doc.md

     $ heroku addons:add librato
     -----> Adding librato to sharp-mountain-4005... done, v18 (free)

 Once Librato has been added a `LIBRATO_USER` and `LIBRATO_TOKEN` settings will be available in the app configuration and will contain the credentials needed to authenticate to the [Librato API][api-docs].
 This can be confirmed using the `heroku config:get` command.

     :::term
     $ heroku config:get LIBRATO_USER
     app123@heroku.com

-After installing Librato you will need to explicitly set a value for `LIBRATO_SOURCE` in the app configuration.
-`LIBRATO_SOURCE` informs the Librato service that the metrics coming from each of your dynos belong to the same application.
+After installing Librato you will need to explicitly set a value for `LIBRATO_SOURCE` in the app configuration. `LIBRATO_SOURCE` informs the Librato service that the metrics coming from each of your dynos belong to the same application.

     :::term
     $ heroku config:add LIBRATO_SOURCE=myappname

 The value of `LIBRATO_SOURCE` must be composed of characters in the set `A-Za-z0-9.:-_` and no more than 255 characters long.
 You should use a permanent name, as changing it in the future will cause your historical metrics to become disjoint.

 ## Using with Rails 3.x

-Ruby on Rails applications will need to add the following entry into their `Gemfile` specifying the Librato client library.
+Ruby on Rails applications first need to add the following entry into their `Gemfile` specifying the Librato client library.

     :::ruby
     gem 'librato-rails'

-Update application dependencies with bundler.
+And then update application dependencies with bundler.

     :::term
     $ bundle install

 ### Automatic Instrumentation

 After installing the `librato-rails` gem and deploying your app you will see a number of metrics appear automatically in your Librato account.
 These are powered by [ActiveSupport::Notifications][asn] and track request performance, sql queries, mail handling, etc.

 Built-in performance metric names will start with either `rack` or `rails`, depending on the level they are being sampled from.
-For example:
-`rails.request.total` is the total number of requests rails has received each minute.
+For example: `rails.request.total` is the total number of requests rails has received each minute.

 ### Custom Instrumentation

 The power of Librato really starts to shine when you start adding your own custom instrumentation to the mix.
 Tracking anything in your application that interests you is easy Librato.
 There are basically four instrumentation primitives available:

 #### increment

-Use for tracking a running total of something _across_ requests,
+Use for tracking a running total of something _across_ requests, examples:
-examples:

     # increment the 'sales_completed' metric by one
     Librato.increment 'sales_completed'